elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 ## Mail

-6.0 also featured a brand new version of Mail built around EDS instead of the Geary mail engine.
-We've been working hard to play catch up on the most important features from the old Mail and we've made quite a lot of progress!
+elementary OS 6 featured a brand new version of Mail built around EDS instead of the Geary mail engine.
+Since its release we've continued to implement the remaining important features from the old version, and we've made quite a lot of progress!

 Mail will once again automatically notify you when new messages arrive, even when the window is closed.
 There's also clever grouping of notifications so that if several messages come in at once, we'll only send one notification per account.